ndkv/gi-minor-python-course/README.md

 ## Methodology and programme

-This course consists of a self-learning part and two hands-on workshops.
-Each workshop lasts a full day.
-Interactive lectures are planned for the mornings while the afternoons are filled with supervised practical assignments.
+This course consists of a self-learning part and two hands-on workshops. a short interactive lecture are planned for the mornings while the afternoons are filled with supervised practical assignments.

 The program is as follows:
  - self-study: [Python course on Codeacademy](https://www.codecademy.com/learn/python)
  - workshop I:
-   - morning: interactive recap of Codeacademy material, introduction to API's and requests
+   - interactive recap of Codeacademy material, introduction to API's and requests
-   - afternoon: practical assignment - using the Amsterdam API, with the requests module
+   - practical assignment - using the Amsterdam API, with the requests module
  - workshop II:
-   - morning: recap of workshop I, introduction to Twitter API and tweepy
+   - recap of workshop I, introduction to Twitter API and tweepy
-   - afternoon: practical assignment - using the Twitter API, with the tweepy module
+   - practical assignment - using the Twitter API, with the tweepy module

 Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [lecture materials](https://github.com/clucas111/gi-minor-python-course#lecture-materials) section below for more information.